adminspotter/cuddly-gl/doc/ui-widget.md

 ## SUBCLASSING ##

-The `ui::widget` has a virtual inheritance from the `ui::rect` by way of the `ui::active` superclass, so the constructor of each subclass of the `ui::widget` must also explicitly initialize the `ui::rect`.
+The `ui::widget` has virtual inheritances from the `ui::rect` by way of the `ui::active` superclass, and from the `ui::active` superclass, so the constructor of each subclass of the `ui::widget` must also explicitly initialize the `ui::rect` and `ui::active`.

 Any special handling that needs to be performed when a subclass is _closed_ (as opposed to _deleted_) should be handled in an overridden